VING observes National American Indian Heritage Month

-We continue to celebrate American Indian Heritage Month throughout November, and learn about the culture, contributions, and role Indians played in shaping our country.
+We celebrate American Indian Heritage Month throughout November to learn about the culture, contributions, and role Indians played in shaping our country.

 |Date Taken: